 Ron Pinhasi is an Associate Professor, School of Archaeology, University College Dublin and Adjunct Assistant Professor in Trinity College Dublin.
 He is the author of two edited volumes Advances in Human Palaeopathology (2008, Wiley-Liss, with S. Mays) and Human Bioarchaeology of the Transition to Agriculture (2011, Wiley-Liss, with J. Stock) and various publications on the spread of farming in Europe and the bioarchaeology of past populations.
 He is the director/co-director of several archaeological fieldwork projects in the Caucasus.

-Gloria María González Fortes, University of York, UK
+Gloria María González Fortes, University of Potsdam, Germany

 Gloria González Fortes is a biologist with a background in molecular genetics and a particular interest in the development and application of aDNA techniques to investigate questions in archaeology and paleontology.
 She started her research career at the University of A Coruña.
 Spain, focusing on the genetic characterization of Pleistocene macrofossil remains from the North of Spain.
 SheI have spent the last two years as a visiting researcher at Michi Hofreiter's aDNA lab in York analysing aDNA sequences of cave bears and other mammalian species.